Tidwell/node-challonge/readme.md

  * `format` string (optional) - The format of the response data.
 Defaults to 'json'.
 If set to 'json', will return javascript objects.  'xml' will return the raw text string.

+ * `massageProperties` boolean (optional) - If the response object should be massaged into camelCase properties when using json format.
+Defaults to true.

 The wrapper is organized into resource.method to match the API